mieszczans/UsersWeather/README.md

 ## Development server

+Install https://www.npmjs.com/package/json-server by command: npm install -g json-server Run command: json-server --watch db.json
-Run `ng serve` for a dev server.
+In new terminal run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding